 Advanced Advocacy

 Course Code LAWF 3580 Section Number 01

 Instructor lain Currie

 Course is open to 2L or 3L Course is an elective

 Semester winter Credits 3

 Days and Times Thursday at 6:0 0 to 8:5 0 p.m.

 meets perspectiv es requirement yes meets writi ng requirement no

 30% participation on

 Assessment Method 30% class assigr nments

 40% final assign ment

 Materials are provided th rough N /loodle

 Calendar Description Students examine how legal decisions are made and influenced.
 They draw upon extensive research in fields as diverse as product marketing and modern neuroscience, and structure those discoveries into a framework of classical rhetoric as developed in Ancient Greece and Rome.
 Students expand their perspective of the student- advocate, and obtain advanced knowledge upon which to base the development of practical skills throughout a career in practice.

-Other Information This course believes that advocacy can be learned but not taught.
-The first half of each class will involve an examination of the tools of legal persuasion focusing on their efficacy and the ethics of their use.
-The second half will involve a combination of hands-on exercises and critical observation of legal argument and trial skills in practice.
-The goal motivating both halves is not to teach the practice of advocacy but rather to provide an opportunity for students to learn how to find their own way toward mastering the art.
+Other Information The first half of legal persuasior The second half critical observat goal motivating but rather to pr each cla focusi will inv ion of l both ha ovide a at advocacy can be learn ass will involve an examing on their efficacy and volve a combination of h egal argument and trial alves is not to teach the n opportunity for studer mastering the art. ination of the too the ethics of the ands-on exercise skills in practice. practice of advo ols of ir use. es and The cacy